Morrison Hall, home of the Kinsey Institute, is closed to the public for renovations during Fall semester 2016.

 On April 7, 1947, Dr. Alfred Kinsey and his research team incorporated as the Institute for Sex Research.
-ISR had two primary goals: continuing the team's research on human sexual behavior; and accepting, holding, using, and administering research materials, a library, case histories, and other related materials.
+ISR had two primary goals: to continue the team's research on human sexual behavior; and to administer research resources, including research materials, a library, case histories, and other related materials.

-In 1981, the Institute for Sex Research was renamed The Kinsey Institute for Sex Research.
+In 1981, 25 years after Dr. Kinsey's death, the Institute for Sex Research was renamed The Kinsey Institute for Sex Research.

 Dr. Alfred Charles Kinsey was an American biologist, professor of entomology and zoology, and sexologist.
 Known as the father of the sexual revolution, Dr. Kinsey's work has influenced social and cultural values in the United States and around the world.Read more

 Dr. Kinsey was at the helm of the Institute for Sex Research from its incorporation on April 7, 1947 until his death on August 25, 1956.
 In that time: the Kinsey Reports entered the public consciousness (1948 and 1953); ISR moved from Swain Hall East to Wylie Hall and then Jordan Hall; and Dr. Kinsey took 7,985 of the approximately 18,000 sex histories gathered by the research team.

 After Kinsey's death in 1956, direction of the institute was split between Dr. Paul Gebhard as executive director and Dr. Wardell Pomeroy as director of field research.